BrendanBarnard950/Angen/readme.md

 1. Click on the 'Chat' tab.
 2. Enter your question in the bottom text box.
 For now, try to keep questions under 100 words.
 3. Wait.
 I haven't added loading indicators yet.
 The program might say "not responding", but it is still working.
-Responses usually take betwee 5 and 20 seconds on my hardware.
+Responses usually take between 5 and 20 seconds on my hardware.